The Yankees are who we thought they were

 With the way they've been playing, it's hard to say the best is to come for these Yankees.
 But they could get a few timely boosts to their already potent team in the coming days and weeks.

 They already have one in the form of first baseman Tyler Austin.
-A player with a propensity for clutch go-ahead home runs, Austin missed four games heading into Tuesday night after being suspended for his role in a Boston brawl last month.
+A player with a propensity for clutch, go-ahead home runs, Austin missed four games heading into Tuesday night after being suspended for his role in a Boston brawl last month.

 The player who entered the season on the depth chart ahead of Austin is coming back soon, too.
-Greg Bird (ankle surgery), injured late in spring training, is going through a rehab stint at the team facility in Tampa, Florida, with a targeted return to the big-league club at some point this month.
-A power-hitting lefty, Bird’s bat could help give New York more favorable matchups as the season progresses.
+Greg Bird (ankle surgery), injured late in spring training, is going through a rehab stint at the team facility in Tampa, Florida, with a targeted return to the big league club at some point this month.
+A power-hitting lefty, Bird's bat could help give New York more favorable matchups as the season progresses.

 In addition to Bird, the Yankees appear close to getting back Brandon Drury (blurred vision), the third baseman whose bat general manager Brian Cashman believes is packed with potential.
 Whenever he does rejoin the team, Drury may have to alter his playing time as they try to keep Andujar's hot bat in the lineup.

-Relievers like Adam Warren (back lateral muscle) and Tommy Kahnle (shoulder) are possible upcoming returnees, and outfielder Clint Frazier (concussion) continues to progress in the minor leagues after missing nearly all of spring training with the head injury.
+Relievers such as Adam Warren (back lateral muscle) and Tommy Kahnle (shoulder) are possible upcoming returnees, and outfielder Clint Frazier (concussion) continues to progress in the minor leagues after missing nearly all of spring training.